Central State University: Academics

 Central State University is accredited by the Ohio Department of Education, the North Central Association of Colleges and Schools, the Accreditation Board for Engineering and Technology, the National Association of Schools of Art and Design, Accreditation Council for Business Schools and Programs and the National Association of Schools of Music.

-In 2011, the annual cost of all fees and tuition at Central State University was about $11,500.
-The college has on-campus housing for about 1,700 students, at $4,000 annually.
+For the 2023-24 school year, the estimated annual cost of all fees and in-state tuition at Central State University was about $4,700, while for out of state students the estimated cost was about $5,700.
+The college has on-campus housing for about 1,700 students, at approximately $6,000 annually.

 Colleges

 Central State operates five colleges: the John W. Garland College of Engineering, Science, Technology and Agriculture, College of Education, College of Humanities Arts and Social Sciences, College of Business, and Honors College.

-Faculty and staff

-Presidents

-The current president is Jack Thomas.

 Campus

 The main campus is located in Wilberforce, 4 mi northeast of Xenia, 18 mi east of Dayton and midway between Cincinnati and Columbus, Ohio (about 55 mi from each city).
 A branch campus (CSU-Dayton) is located in Dayton.

 Adjacent to the main campus is an outdoor education area, a natural reserve.
 Within a hundred yards of the Robeson Center is the National Afro-American Museum and Cultural Center, operated by the Ohio Historical Society.